 It is becoming increasingly apparent to me that I am not alone in this world in my love for Thai food.

-I polled our Facebook group last month about what kind of recipes to create (have you joined?
-You should totally join us, we’d love to have you!) and lo and behold, Thai food was hands down the number one most popular pick.
+I polled our Facebook group last month about what kind of recipes to create and lo and behold, Thai food was hands down the number one most popular pick.

 This makes me so happy because I love Thai food and am a total snob about it.
 After living in Calgary for 8 years (???!?!!!!! how is that possible?!) we have only just found take-out place we’re happy with.

 And after all that rambling about Thai food, today’s slow cooker ginger peanut chicken recipe is…not really Thai.
 It’s inspired by it though…by satay!